21 Apr Lockdown Home Maintenance Projects: Drainage, Roof & Damp Checklists

 Outside the roof

-*Only examine the outside of your roof if it is safe to do so – otherwise call a professional to carry out a roof survey for you.*
+*Only examine the outside of your roof if it is safe to do so – otherwise call a professional to carry out a roof inspection for you.

 – Are the tiles in good condition?
 Get any damaged tiles replaced to avoid leaks and structural damage.